 Many consumers purchase organic meat and dairy products with very specific animal welfare expectations in mind.
-Along the same lines, aspiring organic producers note that one reason they're interested in organic versus conventional production is that organic is more humane.
+Along the same lines, aspiring organic farmers note that one reason they're interested in organic versus conventional production is that organic is more humane.

 In reality, organic livestock production as mandated by the National Organic Program (NOP) and animal welfare do not go hand-in-hand.
 It is something to seriously consider if you're interested in organic production for animal welfare reasons.

 "Certified Organic" is an officially regulated label and certification.
-However, while organic certification does mandate many standards and practices for organic livestock producers, "humanely-raised" isn't one of those standards.
+However, while organic certification does mandate many standards and practices for organic livestock producers, "humanely raised" isn't one of those standards.

 Living conditions mandated by the USDA for organic livestock include access to pasture, access to shade and indoor shelter, an exercise area, and appropriateness based on the stage of life, climate, and environment.